brimdata/super/book/src/database/format.md

 implemented by the [`super db` command](../command/db.md), we are developing an open specification for the database format described in this document.

-This format is somewhat analagous the emerging cloud table formats like [Iceberg](https://iceberg.apache.org/spec/), but differs but differs in a fundamental way: there are no tables in SuperDB.
+This format is somewhat analogous to the emerging cloud table formats like [Iceberg](https://iceberg.apache.org/spec/), but differs but differs in a fundamental way: there are no tables in SuperDB.